autopilotpattern/triton-couchbase/README.md

 ./sdc-docker-setup.sh -k us-east-1.api.joyent.com <ACCOUNT> ~/.ssh/<PRIVATE_KEY_FILE>
 ```

+### Getting started

 Check that everything is configured correctly by running `./setup.sh`.
 If it returns without an error you're all set.
-This script will create and `_env` file that includes the Triton CNS name for the Consul service.
+This script will create and `_env` file that includes the Triton CNS name for the Consul service if using Triton.
 You'll want to edit this file to update the username and password for Couchbase.

 ### Running the cluster